thocayla/Ensai_IT_Project_TCayla/README.md

 * Objective: Set up a featured data platform for processing pricing data on Hadoop.
 * For this project, I used the Hadoop Sandbox from Hortonworks.
-The data have been retrieved from here : https://www.prix-carburants.gouv.fr/rubrique/opendata/.
+The data have been retrieved from here: https://www.prix-carburants.gouv.fr/rubrique/opendata/.
 We loaded yearly stock for current year plus 3 years of annual archives.

 -- Fields are in this order: